Taokt/Quest2ROS2/README.md

 # Quest2ros2
-A framework for using Meta Quest 2/3 VR controllers `quest2ros` to remotely control a KUKA dual-arm robot through ROS 2 and ROS–TCP communication.
+A framework for using Meta Quest 2/3 VR controllers `quest2ros` to remotely control a robot system through ROS 2 and ROS–TCP communication.

 ## System Requirements